NakWarsi/clinsmile3/src/app/config/README.md

 The admin toggle panel can be accessed by:
 1. Adding `?admin=true` to any URL
-2. Setting `localStorage.setItem('dentriz-admin-mode', 'true')` in browser console
+2. Setting `localStorage.setItem('clinsmile-admin-mode', 'true')` in browser console

 ## Default Configuration